ian-pvd/ian-pvd.github.io/_posts/2022-03-22-100vw-scrollbars-js.md

 }
 ```

-- Now, in your CSS, whenever you reference `--viewport-width`, it will use a value that fills the viewport while accounting for the vertical scrollbar, which
+Setting this CSS property on the `<html>` element makes it available to the viewport width calculation in our stylesheet, overriding the `0px` default value.

-- Remember that you'll want to use this JS check the scrollbar width when a page first loads, and (using a debouncer) whenever the viewport changes.
+Remember that you'll want to use this function to check for the scrollbar when the page first loads, and again whenever the viewport size changes. (☝️ A great use case for a debouncer.)

+Don't hesitate to use overflow hidden elsewhere in your styles.
+It has may use cases in CSS that's scoped to smaller components.
+But the safest way to fix an unexpected overflow issue is always to debug it.